Efficient Concentration with Gaussian Approximation: Efficient Concentration with Zero-Bias Couplings

 \section{Efficient Concentration with Zero-Bias Couplings}

 To derive our initial efficient concentration inequality, we tightly bound a non-uniform Kolmogorov distance between the scaled deviation $S_n$ and a Gaussian using \emph{zero-bias couplings}.
-As in \citet[Prop.~2.1]{chen2011normal}, we say that $\Sz$ has the \emph{zero-bias distribution} for a mean-zero random variable $S$ with $\Var(S) <\infty$ if the distribution of $\Sz$ is absolutely continuous with Lebesgue density $p^\star(x) = \E[S\, \indic{S > x}]/\Var(S)$ or, equivalently, if $\sig^2\E[f'(\Sz)] = \E[Sf(S)]$ for all absolutely continuous $f$ with $\E[|S f(S)|] <\infty$.
-Our primary result, proved in \cref{proof-efficient-zero-tail}, uses a close coupling of $S_n$ and its zero-biased counterpart to establish efficient concentration.
+As in \citet[Prop.~2.1]{chen2011normal}, we say that $\Sz$ has the \emph{zero-bias distribution} for a mean-zero random variable $S$ with $\sigma^2:=\Var(S) <\infty$ if the distribution of $\Sz$ is absolutely continuous with Lebesgue density $p^\star(x) = \E[S\, \indic{S > x}]/\Var(S)$ or, equivalently, if $\sig^2\E[f'(\Sz)] = \E[Sf(S)]$ for all absolutely continuous $f$ with $\E[|S f(S)|] <\infty$.
+Our primary result, proved in \cref{proof-efficient-zero-tail}, uses a close coupling of $S_n$ and its zero-biased counterpart $\Sz_n$ to establish efficient concentration.
+More precisely, we construct $\Sz_n$ satisfying $|S_n-\Sz_n|\leq \frac{R}{\sqrt{n}}$ almost surely, show that the tails of $\Sz_n$ are closely bounded by those of a Gaussian, and transfer the bounds to $S_n$ via the small perturbation $\frac{R}{\sqrt{n}}$.